heitortessaro/wallet/README.md

 For authentication [Passport](https://docs.nestjs.com/recipes/passport) library was used.
 It's straightforward to integrate this library with a Nest application using the @nestjs/passport module.
 To protect routes, the a Passport JWT strategy was defined.
 For further information regarding the use of Passport JWT use this [link](https://docs.nestjs.com/recipes/passport#implementing-passport-jwt).

+Instead of unit tests, in this project E2E tests were developed due to time limitations.
+Thus we can fast check if the main system functions are working properly.
+To create the tests the [PactumJs](https://pactumjs.github.io/) library was used.
+NestJs uses super tests.
+However, the option for PactumJs was motivated by a NestJs creator recomendation.

 ### Important commands

 #### Scripts

 * `npm run db:dev:restart`: it restarts the database.
+* `npm run db:test:restart`: it restarts the test database.
+* `npm run start:dev`: starts the server in dev mode.
+* `npm run test:e2e`: it runs all e2e tests.
+A db is created just for testing, and for each test run, the db is clean up.

 #### Docker